 Borrower Financial Documents

-- Form 710, Uniform Borrower Assistance Form
+- Form 710, Mortgage Assistance Application

-Also available in Spanish (Form 710s)
+Also available in Word format and Spanish (Form 710s)

 - Provides the Servicer with a borrower's financial information, including the reason(s) for the financial hardship

-- If a borrower's current hardship is not one of the options in the hardship affidavit section, Servicers must advise the borrower to provide details of the hardship in his or her written explanation and submit relevant documentation that supports the current hardship.
+- If a borrower's current hardship is not one of the options in the hardship information section, Servicers must advise the borrower to provide details of the hardship in his or her written explanation and submit relevant documentation that supports the current hardship.